TYPES OF CYBER ATTACKS

 - Tools for protection: specific awareness on this topic.

-Risk level: although the attack vector is said to be highly efficient, it is difficult to quantify its prevalence.
+Cybersecurity risk level: although the attack vector is said to be highly efficient, it is difficult to quantify its prevalence.

 Infected extrernal device